+Financial Literacy Programs

+Equip your team with the knowledge and tools they need to manage their finances and enhance their financial wellbeing.
+Office workshops or online courses can cover budgeting, debt management, investing basics, and retirement planning.
+You can also cover subscriptions to budgeting apps like Wellhub partners Mobills and EveryDollar to give them the tools and knowledge they need to take actual steps toward financial wellness goals.

 How Benefits Impact Talent Management

-3.1 Talent Acquisition

-3.2 Employee Satisfaction

-3.3 Employee Retention

-What if you could attract top talent, keep your employees happy, and reduce turnover all by offering the right benefits?
+What if you could attract top talent, keep your employees happy, and reduce turnover-all by offering the right benefits?

 It's not a pipe dream.
 According to employees, that's exactly what happens when they find the right total comp package.
 Contrary to popular belief, they're looking for more than just salary.
 Benefits are what they're eyeing when they're job hunting and what keeps them from jumping ship.

 But we're not talking about run-of-the-mill perks here.

-We're talking holistic benefits that nourish the whole person - financially, physically, and emotionally.
+We're talking holistic benefits that nourish the whole person

+- financially, physically, and emotionally.
 This isn't just feelgood fluff.
-It's a strategic move that can revolutionise your talent strategy from acquisition to retention.
+It's a strategic move that can revolutionize your talent strategy from acquisition to retention.

 And here's the kicker: it's great for your bottom line too.

 A whopping 73% of employees reported improved performance after a benefits upgrade.
 Ready to create a workplace where top talent doesn't just show up, but thrives?
 It's time to level up your benefits game!

 Talent Acquisition

-3.1

-39

-KEY TAKEAWAY

 Competitive pay alone won't pull top talent in the door.

-Companies also have to prioritise wellbeing and flexible work arrangements if they expect to hire the best and the brightest.
+Companies also have to prioritize wellbeing and flexible work arrangements if they expect to hire the best and the brightest.

-IN-DEPTH

 Gone are the days when a high salary alone could attract top talent.
 Those days are as outdated as floppy disks and dial-up internet.
-And don't even think about slapping a few stairmasters in a corner and calling it a "wellness programme."
+And don't even think about slapping a few stairmasters in a corner and calling it a "wellness program."
 Today's workforce?
 They're not buying it.
-They want to be valued and supported, able to thrive both inside and outside of work.
+They want to feel valued and supported, able to thrive both inside and outside of work.

 Welcome to the new era of recruitment, where wellbeing isn't just a fancy perk - it's the foundation of your entire strategy.

 To be sure, pay isn't irrelevant: 72% of workers consider compensation when looking for a new role, and more than half (55%) consider it the key factor.
 You can't pay peanuts and expect to employ the titans of your industry.
 But on its own, that's not enough to fill your office full of the best and brightest.
 Today's potential applicants aren't willing to sacrifice their wellbeing for a hefty payday: 88% of workers say they value their wellbeing at work just as much as their salary, the third year in a row the vast majority of the workforce agrees on this point.
 This is why 89% of workers will only consider companies that place a clear emphasis on employee wellbeing for their next job.
 Notably, the vast majority of employees have agreed on this point for three years running.

 YEAR AFTER YEAR, THE VAST MAJORITY OF EMPLOYEES VALUE THEIR WELLBEING AT WORK JUST AS MUCH AS THEIR SALARY